Why should I care about my character strengths?

 Personal intro + definition

-Love, curious, loves to learn and appreciates beauty& excellence.
-That's me according to my VIA top character strengths.
-For most of my life, I’ve been focusing on what I should improve about myself (you need to promote yourself more, speak up).
+For most of my life, I’ve been focusing on what I should improve about myself, "you need to promote yourself more", "speak up".
 Then came quarantine and I enrolled in Yale’s most popular course ever (!)
-Science of Well-being and learned about the benefits of well, being myself.
-These strengths didn't even feel like strengths, but more of what comes naturally to me.
-And they are defined as feeling effortless, essential (how other people might describe us) and energizing.
+Science of Well-being and learned about the benefits of well, just being myself.

 Why should I care about character strengths?